RyuKojiro/novafix/README.md

 2. Run `make`
 3. Run `./launcher.sh`

-If your copy of EV Nova happens to not be in `/Applications/EV Nova.app`, you'll need adjust the `EVROOT` variable in both the `Makefile` and the `install.sh` to contain the path to your bundle.
+If your copy of EV Nova happens to not be in `/Applications/EV Nova.app`, you'll need adjust the `EVROOT` variable in both the `Makefile` and the `launcher.sh` to contain the path to your bundle.

 ## The Problem